ianarchbell/mozilla-webthings-433mhz/README.md

     ThingProperty power1("Power", "433Mhz Outlet 1", BOOLEAN, "BooleanProperty");

 Here is the proxy for that WebThing.
 PROXY_OUTPUT indicates it is an output device, then there's the reference to the WebThing being mapped and the on and off codes.
-After that comes the bit length, typically 24, the pulse length which varies a lot, then the protocol number.
+After that comes the bit length, typically 24, the pulse length in microseconds which varies a lot, then the protocol number.
 This is the protocol number that RCSwitch uses.
 You can find the protocol table in protocol.h which is part of RCSwitch.
 Most devices are protocol 1.
 The last item is the number of repetitions that should be used.
 Ten is normally fine.

+    RadioProxy proxy16(PROXY_OUTPUT, &power1, 5264691, 5264700, 24, 184, 1, 10);

 So how do you find out what the on/off codes are?
 Run any of these examples and press the control button.
 If the code is detected, it will show on the serial monitor.
 You can then use the codes in your proxy declarations.
 So it's quite straightforward to declare the RadioProxies.

-This line declares proxy to by an output proxy (controlling a device as opposed to an input switch or sensor), on code is 5264691, off code is 5264700, bit length is 24, pulse length is 184 microseconds, protocol is 1 and number of repetitions is 10.
-An input proxy does not require all the protocol information as the protocol is decoded automatically.

-    RadioProxy proxy16(PROXY_OUTPUT, &power1, 5264691, 5264700, 24, 184, 1, 10);

 To use the 433Mhz radio, you need to turn it on in your setup()